James Moorhouse: Bishop of Melbourne

 In 1882 Moorhouse told the Melbourne Church Assembly (Synod) of his intention to establish a Melbourne Deaconesses Home, building on the experience of the English Church since the revival of the Order of Deaconesses there in 1861.
 This would provide an authorised form of ministry for women, to work in areas such as education and what was then described as "rescue work" among the poorer areas of Melbourne.
 On 8 February 1884 he ordained Marion Macfarlane as a deaconess at Christ Church, South Yarra, the first ordination of a woman in the Australian Anglican Church.

-Moorhouse's journeys about the country had taught him how severely people suffered in times of drought.
-He became one of the pioneers of irrigation, and gave courses of lectures showing what had been done in other countries.
-When asked to issue a special form of prayer for rain he said people were quite at liberty to use the prayer in the prayer-book, but that they should remember that it was their own lack of foresight which allowed so much water to run to waste, and it was their duty to remedy their own neglect.
-The story that his reply was that "he would pray for rain if they would dam their rivers" is not correct.
-When asked of the truth of this in later years, Moorhouse said he regretted he had not had the wit at the moment to put it so crisply.
-His many activities were putting some strain on him when he received a cablegram offering him the see of Manchester.
-He accepted this offer and left Victoria to the regret of all who had been associated with him.

-An enthusiastic lecturer, debater and participant in the public life of Australia, he was elected chancellor of the University of Melbourne in 1884.
+An enthusiastic lecturer, debater and participant in the public life of Australia.

 Bishop of Manchester

 In 1885, Moorhouse was appointed Bishop of Manchester.
-He left Melbourne on 10 March 1886 and was enthroned as the third Bishop of Manchester on 18 May 1886 when nearly 60 years of age, but his energy was not abated.
-He made visitation tours of the 600 parishes in his diocese and became familiar with their peculiar difficulties.
-There had been strife in connexion with ritual in the diocese which had caused much ill-feeling, and here he successfully strove for peace.
-His preaching and lecturing lost none of its force and fervour, but after he reached 75 years of age in 1901 he began to suffer from bronchitis and loss of sleep.
+He left Melbourne on 10 March 1886 and was enthroned as the third Bishop of Manchester on 18 May 1886.

 He received the honorary degree Doctor of Literature (DLitt) from the Victoria University of Manchester in February 1902 in connection with the 50th jubilee celebrations of the establishment of the university.